 Do you have regularly digestive issues like being bloated or having gas or being constipated?
 Well, maybe your microbiome is unbalanced?
 It’s probably time to try some amazing japanese fermented foods to heal your gut!

 When I went to Japan last year, I thought I already knew Japanese food (which I already loved).
 But trust me you have to go there and taste it for yourself.
-It tastes so amazing!!!
-Not only was it super delicious but it was also so healthy with foods that heal the gut (except for the occasional matcha desserts that I took…yum!).
+It’s so amazing!!!
+Not only was it super delicious but it was also so healthy (except for the occasional matcha desserts that I took…yum!).

 What is your microbiome?

 So, what is your microbiome exactly?
 Dr Sarah Ballantyne explains it in this way: “The term gut microbiota refers to the massive collection of microorganisms that inhabit our gastrointestinal tract”.
 We have approximately 30 to 100 trillion bacteria in the human gut.
 You probably already know about harmful bacteria, but we also have neutral and beneficial bacteria.
 Actually, when we have a good diversity of these helpful microorganisms in our bodies, this is a sign of being healthy.